 Often referred to as The Greatest Show on Earth, the movement of almost two million wildebeest, 500,000 zebra, hundreds of thousands of antelope, followed closely by the apex predators that hunt them, is a once-in-a-lifetime experience.
 The annual migration actually happens all year, as the animals move in a circular route through the area in search of better grazing and water.

-The famous Great Migration crossings take place at the Grumeti River in the western corridor around June and July, and at the Mara River in August and September going up, and around October coming down.
+The famous Great Migration crossings take place at the Grumeti River in the western corridor around June and July, and at the Mara River in August and September going up into Kenya's Masai Mara, and around October coming down.
 In November, the herds move south again, arriving back on the southern plains in November and December.

 Game in the Greater Serengeti Migration Area